jssmid/Chat-App/README.md

 # Chat-App

 ##   Overview
-Real time chat application, where you can create an account and chat with other people in Real time.
+Real-time chat application, where you can create an account and chat with other people.

 > You can vivit the app here https://chatj.up.railway.app/